 Seljalandsfoss Waterfall is one of the first falls you’ll see if you drive south on the Ring Road from Reykjavik.

-It’s also one of the most popular and photogenic waterfalls in Iceland!This guide will explain how you can get there, and everything you need to know before you go!
+It’s also one of the most popular and photogenic waterfalls in Iceland!This travel guide will explain how to get there, and everything you need to know before you go!

 What To Expect

-When you’re done admiring the 200 foot falls from the front, you can walk behind them for another perspective.
+When you’re done admiring the 60 meter (200 foot) falls from the front, you can walk behind them for another perspective.